2sic/2sxc-docs/docs-src/pages/web-api/odata/index.md

+---
+uid: WebApi.OData
+---

-# OData Query Options for REST APIs
+# OData Query Options for REST APIs (new v21)

 2sxc supports **OData system query options** to filter, sort, paginate, and select data from both [Data](xref:WebApi.Data.Index) and [Query](xref:WebApi.Query) REST endpoints.
 This allows you to append standard OData parameters to your URLs for powerful data querying.

 > [!TIP]
 > OData query options work on both: